Victor Verity: Second World War

 With the Second World War now underway, Verity's new unit, based at Digby, had just been formed as a squadron of Fighter Command and operated the Bristol Blenheim.
 It became operational in late December, undertaking patrols over the North Sea as cover for the British fishing fleet.
-It also began training for a night fighting role and was involved in testing of radio direction finders.
+It also began training for a night-fighting role and was involved in testing of radio direction finders.
 In March 1940, the squadron began converting to the Hawker Hurricane fighter.

 Battle of France

 On 14 May, Verity and two other pilots from his unit were attached to No. 615 Squadron, another Hurricane squadron.
 At the time, it was based in France and heavily engaged with the Luftwaffe following the German invasion of that country.
 He was swiftly in action and on 20 May he damaged two Junkers Ju 88 medium bombers.
 However, his Hurricane was attacked and damaged by the escorting Messerschmitt Bf 110 heavy fighters and he had to crash land at the squadron's aerodrome at Norrent-Fontes.
 The squadron returned to England the next day.
-Verity, his aircraft being unserviceable, went back as well, travelling by road to Cherbourg from which he boarded a steamer to cross the English Channel.
-He made it back to No. 229 Squadron on 23 May and on arrival there he discovered that he had been reported as missing in action.
+Verity, his aircraft being unserviceable, followed, travelling by road to Cherbourg, where he boarded a steamer to cross the Channel.
+He returned to No. 229 Squadron on 23 May, to discover he had been reported as missing in action.

 Over the period 26 May to 4 June, No. 229 Squadron, operating from Biggin Hill and Manston, flew in support of Operation Dynamo, the evacuation of the British Expeditionary Force from Dunkirk.
-Verity destroyed a Bf 110 over Dunkirk on 31 May but his aircraft was damaged in the encounter and he baled out into the English Channel.
+Verity destroyed a Bf 110 over Dunkirk on 31 May but his aircraft was damaged in the encounter and he bailed out into the English Channel.
 He was picked up by a paddle steamer and was able to rejoin his squadron the next day.
 His victory over the Bf 110 was confirmed by the captain of the paddle steamer.